AdventuresomeBamboo/AdventuresomeBamboo/README.md

-# USDA TGA HACKATHON APP #
+# AdenturesomeBamboo App#

 ## Heading ##
-USDA API Visualizer
+Dep of Agriculture API Visualizer

 ## Sub-Heading ##
-Providing a way to available the agricultural data provided by the USDA.
+Providing a way to available the agricultural data provided by the Department of Agriculture.

 ## Summary ##